 3. Pan’s Labyrinth (2006)

 Guillermo Del Toro is always a favorite around my house, but I put Pan’s Labyrinth on this list for the use of magical realism, the ethereal creepiness of the labyrinth, and the stunning performances by brilliant character actor Doug Jones as The Faun and The Pale Man and Ivana Baquero as Ofelia.
 This is a horror film I enjoyed before I enjoyed horror films because I loved the fantastical elements.
 I’ll caution though that this film is extremely violent and not for the faint of heart.
-If you’d like to hear me wax philosophical in further detail about this film, join me for the next Mythgard Movie Club this Thursday where I’ll be part of a discussion panel on the film.
+If you’d like to hear me wax philosophical in further detail about this film, check out this installment of Mythgard Movie Club where I got to be part of a discussion panel on the film.

 4. It Follows (2014)

-It Follows is an underrated master class in cinematography and its use of a simple motif in order to create terror is brilliantly simple.
+It Follows is an underrated master class in cinematography and its use of a simple motif in order to create terror is brilliant.
 So much of this film is clearly inspired by John Carpenter’s Halloween, that it made me giddy.
 The over-the-shoulder camera work, haunting score, all of it is an homage to John Carpenter’s work.
-There’s much to be said of the simple things that create horror.
+There’s much to be said for the simple things that create horror.
 That’s why I’m recommending you check out It Follows this season.

 5. The Witch (2015)